engineerjames/view-factor/README.md

 ## How to use this project
 TBD - currently quite a bit is hard-coded, and I am still coming up to speed on using Rust--so with these two factors combined the code is quite messy.
 However, you should be able to simply run `cargo run` and it should run as expected with the default parameters and geometry.

+The main files to look at:
+- ./python/check.ipynb
+  - This is a Jupyter notebook to walk through some of the math, and to verify its accuracy
+- ./src/simulation/view_factor_sim.rs
+  - This is the bulk of the Rust code--please send along any organization tips.